jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 *There was a book at home that stood out to me.
 The title and the author I cannot forget.
 At that age, I thought science was the truth—we were learning about evolution and so on in school.
 But I read that book and the guy was talking about how science fits in with religion.
 I was young and didn’t get much of it, but I had some knowledge of this stuff in my head.*

-*Then there was my second older brother, who went to Seoul National University.
+*Then there was my second older brother, who was studying at Seoul National University at the time.
 This guy was much older and smarter than me.
 I respected him.
 He was taking Catholicism seriously and kept talking about Jesus with my mom.
 That got my attention.*

 *And then there was a Catholic retreat I went to.
 In those days, boys’ schools were separate from girls’ schools, and I was curious about girls.
 The retreat was a day long.
 There was a guy named Paul, who was so nice to me.
 He was introducing me to all the girls, and I was excited.
 Then, at night, we were standing in a circle for group prayer.
 The leader—he was a young lay Catholic guy—got us together and said that there was one member who was sick and that we should pray for him together.
 That member had a bad leg that made him limp.
 His name was Paul.*